markmeeus/MarcelloDB/README.md

 Marcello needs a single property which uniquely identifies an object.
 This value is needed to distinguish an insert from an update, and identify objects to delete.

-You can use any of the following conventions, or the ID attribute
+You can use any of the following naming conventions, or add the Marcello.Attributes.ID attribute.
 ```cs
 class Article
 {